Marc Schenker

 Interior Design

 Perhaps surprisingly, outer space designs make a notably strong showing in interiors.
 Part of a new design trend, homeowners are finding it increasingly chic to deck out their living rooms and bedrooms with some space-based themes.
 One of the most prominent areas of the home for this trend includes the carpeting.
 Carpets now feature all sorts of eye-popping and celestial drawings that set your mind to thinking about the stars.
-Designs include:- Straight lines
+Designs include:

 - Triangles